cogstat/cogstat_user_documentation/Installation.md

 ### Install and use CogStat on Mac

-1. [Download the installer](https://www.cogstat.org/download.html) (.dmg file), and install the software.
+1. [Download the disk image containing the app](https://www.cogstat.org/download.html) (.dmg image file), and mount it.
-    - The installer is not signed at the moment.
-Your operating system or your anti-virus package may warn you about this.
-Find more information about how to install such packages [here](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac), if you have issues with those warnings.
+2. Copy the app file into the Applications folder as instructed to have it installed on your system, or run the Cogstat.app from the DMG directly (in this case, you won’t have CogStat available in the Applications list).
-2. After the installation, CogStat is available to run on your system.
+3. When opening the CogStat app, note that MacOS will remind you to be cautious about the software you downloaded from the internet.
+Continue with “Open”.

-(If you want to use CogStat in [Jupyter Notebook](Jupyter-Notebook) or if you want to use smaller installer by adding CogStat to your existing Python installation, see the instructions in the relevant section below.)
+(If you want to use CogStat in [Jupyter Notebook](Jupyter-Notebook) or if you want to use a smaller installer by adding CogStat to your existing Python installation, see the instructions in the relevant section below.)

 <!---
 0. Note that these instructions may not work for older macOS versions.
 Most probably you need at least macOS 10.13.
-1. Install some of the required packages (you may skip this part, if you update your CogStat, and have already run this before).
+1. Install some of the required packages (you may skip this part if you update your CogStat and have already run this before).
     * Open a terminal
-        * Press Command+Space, type Terminal and press the enter key.
+        * Press Command+Space, type Terminal, and press the enter key.
     * Install brew
         * Type `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` and hit enter.
     * Install a new Python 3 and the PyQt Python module